google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 {{log_parameters}}) and which MUST NOT be used to identify any other log.
 A log's operator MUST either allocate the OID themselves or request an OID from the Log ID Registry (see {{log_id_registry}}).
+The only advantage of the registry is that the DER encoding can be small.
-(Recall that OID's are do not require a central registration, although logs will most likely want to make themselves known to potential clients through out of band means.)
+(Recall that OID allocations do not require a central registration, although logs will most likely want to make themselves known to potential clients through out of band means.)
 Various data structures include